autokitteh/vscode-extension/README.md

-# 🐾 AutoKitteh
+# 🐾 autokitteh

 ## Overview 🌟

-[AutoKitteh](https://www.autokitteh.com) is an open-source, developer-first framework aimed at simplifying the automation of distributed systems.
+[autokitteh](https://www.autokitteh.com) is an open-source, developer-first framework aimed at simplifying the automation of distributed systems.
 It supports various deployment models including on-prem, cloud, and hybrid systems.

 ## Key Features 🔑